 The Life Chemicals Receptor-based Screening Library contains over 2,000 potential lysine-specific demethylase 4A (KDM4A) inhibitors selected with computational chemistry and virtual screening techniques.
 The Library presented is a rich source of inhibitors for screening projects in KDM-related drug discovery.

 A receptor-based virtual screening workflow based on known X-ray data for the complex with a pyrido[3,4-d]pyrimidin-4(3H)-one derivative has been set up using Schrödinger software.
 The bound ligand has been extracted from the KDM4A crystal structure.
 Compounds from the Life Chemicals HTS Compound Collection have been pre-filtered with in house MedChem filters, including PAINS and toxicophore filters and the Rule of Five restrictions, and then docked in the active site (Fig.1).
 The docking procedure implied constraining the two key features contributing to the ligand-binding - ligand-metal (Zn2+) coordination and the presence of a ligand’s hydrophobic moiety between side chains of Ty177 and Phe185 (Fig. 2).

-The screening resulted in around 4,000 compounds which were further narrowed down to 2,003 with manual evaluation of the receptor-ligand complexes.
-The Library comprises drug-like compounds selected with computational chemistry and virtual screening techniques and is intended for screening in KDM-related drug discovery projects.
+The screening resulted in identifying around 4,000 molecules which were further narrowed down to 2,000 drug-like screening compounds with manual evaluation of receptor-ligand complexes.

 Fig. 1.
 Docked compound F2949-0036 from the KDM4A Receptor Based Focused Library in the KDM4A active site.
 Intermolecular hydrogen bonds and Pi-Pi interactions are indicated.